The Contract: the Foundation of Construction Projects

-This approach continues today, with the owner weaving an interlaced mosaic of contracts that includes contracts with the financiers, designers, suppliers, insurance providers and, at the heart of this mosaic, the construction contract - the contract between the owner and the contractor.
+This approach continues today, with the ownercreating a mosaic of contracts that includes contracts with the financiers, designers, suppliers, insurance providers and, at the heart of this mosaic, the construction contract – the contract between the owner and the contractor.

 The international construction contract

 The terms ‘contract’ and ‘construction’ are defined in the United States Federal Acquisition Regulations(FAR):